bright/new-www/content/blog/2020-01-04-using-cognito-with-nest-js.md

 We leave  `Generate client secret` unchecked as it is required for library we will use.
 Per `amazon-cognito-identity-js` documentation:

-<div class="important-info"><div>When creating the App, the generate client secret box must be unchecked because the JavaScript SDK doesn't support apps that have a client secret.</div></div>
+<div className="important-info"><div>When creating the App, the generate client secret box must be unchecked because the JavaScript SDK doesn't support apps that have a client secret.</div></div>

 After successfully creating Pool and Client, copy `Pool Id` and `App Client Id` as we will need it for configuration.